 Since Washington’s first days as America’s capital city in the 1790s, politicians, lobbyists, and journalists have gravitated to the Georgetown neighborhood for the city’s best restaurants, schools, art galleries, quaint shops and homes.
 It has been home to Francis Scott Key and Alexander Graham Bell.
 Both Jack and Jackie Kennedy, prior to and after their marriage, lived there.
 The Clintons, Pamela and Averell Harriman, columnist Drew Person, journalist Kitty Kelly, Henry Kissinger and many other of the country’s movers and shakers have called Georgetown home.
 With Georgetown University on the community’s doorstep, many of the capital’s embassies including France, Sweden and Thailand are also located in the Georgetown neighborhood.
 Well known to film fans, Georgetown has been the setting for a number of movies including Topaz, St. Elmo’s Fire and The Exorcist.

 On a tree-lined, cobblestone street, Kennedy’s former residence is located only a few blocks to Georgetown University and the Potomac River.
 The circa-1800, three-bedroom, four-bath house measures in at 4,659 square feet of living space with large windows, high ceilings and is cheerful and bright with sunshine spilling into the large rooms.
 The ground floor has a dramatic foyer with suspended circular staircase, formal living and dining with large entertaining terrace and a beautifully panelled library.
 The large eat-in, lounge-in kitchen is up-to-the-minute in style and function and the laundry room is spacious.
 Every inch of the residence has undergone extensive renovation and updating.
-Upstairs bedrooms and baths are cheerful and bright with a private terrace off the master that also has a fireplace.
+Upstairs bedrooms and baths are cheerful and bright with a private terrace off the primary that also has a fireplace.

 Despite coming from one of America’s wealthiest families, Kennedy was not much of a home owner almost always choosing to rent instead of buying – including his free White House residence.
 He also had the unlimited use of his parents’ mansions in Palm Beach and the Kennedy Compound on Cape Cod.